Criticism of IKEA

-Global furniture and homeware retailer IKEA has been criticized for the large size of its stores and that impact on local communities, for its sourcing of raw materials and other issues.
+Global furniture and homeware retailer IKEA has been criticized for various issues, including their raw material sourcing, the size of their stores, the impact of their stores on local communities, legal violations, and unfair or discriminatory business practices, among others.

 Wood sourcing practices

+IKEA has been involved in unsustainable and most likely illegal logging of wood in multiple Eastern European countries.
+In this light, the company has been accused of greenwashing by organisations such as Corporate Europe Observatory and Greenpeace.

 Illegal timber in Ukraine

 In 2020, the NGO Earthsight found IKEA and others to be selling furniture made from wood illegally felled during "silent periods" in the forests of the Ukrainian Carpathians.
-The wood in question was FSC-certified despite its sourcing.
+The wood in question was certified by the Forest Stewardship Council (FSC) despite its sourcing.

 Illegal timber in Russia

 In 2021, the NGO Earthsight alleged the use of illegally logged wood from protected forests in Russia by IKEA and others, with the source forests being owned by millionaire politician Evgeny Bakurov.
-Bakurov's pine was certified by the Forest Stewardship Council (FSC).
-IKEA denies wrongdoing and announced a temporary ban on sanitary felled wood from Siberia and Russia while also insisting that Bakurov's wood was "legally harvested".
+Bakurov's pine was certified by the FSC.
+IKEA denied wrongdoing and announced a temporary ban on sanitary felled wood from Russia, while also insisting that Bakurov's wood was "legally harvested".

 Illegal timber in Romania

-In 2017, a team of French journalists made discoveries of 200-year-old trees being made into particle board in their sub-supplier Kronospan's factory in Sebeș, Romania.
-Kronospan delivers particle board to Ecolor, who produces, among other things, the Brimnes-shelf for IKEA.
-Mikhail Tarasov, IKEAs Global Forestry Manager answered in an interview that the only thing they ask their suppliers for is using particle board in their furniture.
+In 2017, a team of French journalists learned IKEA was cutting down 200-year-old trees and converting them into particle board in their sub-supplier Kronospan's factory in Sebeș, Romania.
+Kronospan delivers particle board to Ecolor, which produces, among other things, the Brimnes shelf for IKEA.
+Mikhail Tarasov, IKEA's Global Forestry Manager, answered in an interview that the only thing they ask their suppliers for is using particle board in their furniture.
 Questions regarding where IKEA sources their furniture and wood are considered classified.

 In 2022, The New Republic published a report about the misuse of logging permits in Romanian forests owned by INGKA Investments, the investment arm of IKEA owner INGKA Holding.
 INGKA had cleared far bigger areas of protected old-growth forest in Romania than permitted, contributing to local corruption and violence against environmental activists.
 Since 2015, INGKA Investments has become the largest private landowner in Romania, by buying up forest.
-It is estimated that around 10% of the wood used for IKEA furniture come from Romania currently.
+It is estimated that around 10% of the wood used for IKEA furniture comes from Romania.